About the destination

-Iceland is an associate member of the Schengen Agreement, which exempts travelers from personal border controls between 22 EU countries.
+Iceland is an associate member of the Schengen Agreement, which exempts travellers from personal border controls between 26 EU countries.
 For residents outside the Schengen area, a valid passport is required for at least three months beyond date of entry.
-For information on passport and visa requirements as well as the Schengen area regulations, visit the website of the Icelandic Directorate of Immigration: www.utl.is/english.
+For information on passport and visa requirements as well as the Schengen area regulations, visit the website of the Icelandic Directorate of Immigration: utl.is

 Arrival in Iceland

 Bus services are operated between Reykjavík and Keflavík International Airport in connection with all arriving and departing flights, and seats are guaranteed.
-Busses depart to and from Keflavík every 45-60 minutes.
+Buses depart to and from Keflavík every 45-60 minutes.
 The drive between the airport and Reykjavík takes about 45 minutes.
 For departing flights, it is recommended that you take a bus leaving at least 2.5 hours before your scheduled departure.
-It is possible to arrange a hotel pickup.
+It is possible to arrange hotel pickup.
 Taxi services are available to and from the airport.
-The car-ferry MS Nörrona sails weekly between Denmark, and Seyðisfjörður in East Iceland giving visitors the option of bringing their own vehicle for transport.
+The car-ferry MS Nörrona sails weekly between Denmark, and Seyðisfjörður in East Iceland giving visitors the option of bringing their own vehicle.

-Icelandic is the national language.
-English is the country’s official second language and is spoken widely.
-Danish is the third language taught in schools in Iceland.
+LANGUAGE Icelandic is the national language.
+English is spoken widely and Danish is the third language taught in schools in Iceland.